Adrian Phillips: 2019 season

 On March 15, 2019, Phillips re-signed with the Chargers.
 He entered the season as a starting safety following an injury to Derwin James.
 He suffered a broken arm in Week 2 and was placed on injured reserve on September 17, 2019.
 He was designated for return from injured reserve on November 14, 2019, and began practicing with the team again.
 He was activated on November 30.

 New England Patriots

 On March 21, 2020, the New England Patriots signed Phillips to a two-year, $6 million contract that includes $3 million guaranteed and a signing bonus of $1.50 million.

-Phillips made his debut with the Patriots in Week 1 against the Miami Dolphins.
+Phillips made his debut with the Patriots in Week 1 against the Dolphins.
 During the game, Phillips intercepted a pass thrown by Ryan Fitzpatrick in the 21–11 win.

 In Week 15 against the Miami Dolphins, Phillips recorded his first career sack on Tua Tagovailoa during the 22–12 loss.

-In Week 8 of the 2021 season, Phillips had three tackles and two interceptions, including a 26-yard pick-six, in a 27-24 win over his former team, the Chargers, earning AFC Defensive Player of the Week.
+In Week 8 of the 2021 season, Phillips had three tackles and two interceptions, including a 26-yard pick-six, in a 27–24 win over his former team, the Chargers, earning AFC Defensive Player of the Week.
 On January 1, 2022, Phillips signed a three-year contract extension with the Patriots.
+He was released on February 19, 2024.